Sorakichi Matsuda: Background

 Sorakichi was born Koujiro Matsuda (Kanji: 松田幸次郎, Hiragana: まつだ こうじろう) in Japan.
-He trained and competed in sumo, under the sumo name Torakichi (荒竹光二郎).
+He trained and competed in sumo, under the sumo name Torakichi (荒竹寅吉).
+In sumo, Sorakichi reportedly trained with the Isegahama stable and won 53 of 100 matches.
 These names were later corrupted by American promoters and the sporting press into "Matsada Korgaree Sorakichi," as he would be known in America for the rest of his life.
 To colleagues he was known as "Mat" or "The Jap."

-Career
+Wrestling career

 Matsuda came to the United States in 1883 and had his first match in New York City on January 14, 1884.
 He lost to the Englishman Edwin Bibby.
 In March, 1884, Matsuda beat Bibby and then James Daley in New York City.
 Over the next few months he went on the road and wrestled in Cleveland, Baltimore, Buffalo, Rochester, Philadelphia, Cincinnati, Chicago and Peoria.
 His opponents included Duncan C. Ross, Jack Gallagher, Benny Jones, Joe Acton, Carlos Martino, Andre Christol and Ted George.

 Greco-Roman Champion William Muldoon was Matsuda's most famous opponent.
 Muldoon beat Matsuda in Chicago on July 18, 1884.
 Matsuda returned to New York City in August, 1884, where he lived until June, 1885.
 While in New York City he beat James Quigley and Jack Herd, drew with Karl Abs and William Muldoon, and lost twice to Abs.
 In June 1885 he wrestled in Cleveland and Scranton, Pennsylvania in December.

-On May 5, 1885 William Muldoon challenged Sorakichi to a handicap match, wagering $100 that he could pin the Japanese wrestler five times in one hour.
-Muldoon failed in his endeavor.
+On May 5, 1885, William Muldoon challenged Sorakichi to a handicap match, wagering $100 that he could pin the Japanese wrestler five times in one hour.
+Muldoon failed in his endeavor, pinning Sorakichi only once in one hour.

 During a February 15, 1886 match with Evan "Strangler" Lewis Sorakichi reportedly had his leg broken in a leg lock but was back in action one month later.
 In March, 1886, Matsuda lost to the British World Heavyweight Champion Tom Cannon in Cleveland and drew with the German World Heavyweight Champion Ernest Roeber in New York City.
 The match against Roeber took place at the Germania Assembly Roon, in the Bowery.

 Matsuda was on the road the rest of 1886, wrestling in Cleveland, Philadelphia, Ashland, Wisconsin and St. Louis. opponents included Duncan Ross, Joe Acton, Jack Carkeek, James Doner, James Faulkner and Bernarr MacFadden.

 During 1887, he wrestled in Buffalo, Cleveland, Detroit, Rio de Janeiro and Baltimore.
 In 1888 he toured Pennsylvania (Philadelphia, Pittsburgh, Erie and Scranton) and also visited Lowell, Massachusetts.
 His opponents included Jesse Clark, Joe Acton, Jack Hart, Jim Connors, H.M.
 Dufur, Harvey Parker, William Muldoon, and John McMahon.
 In January and February, 1889 he wrestled August La Grange, William Muldoon and Ted George in Philadelphia.
-His last match was on May 13, 1891 against Martin "Farmer" Burns in Troy, New York.
+His last match was on May 13, 1891, against Martin "Farmer" Burns in Troy, New York.

-Matsuda tried, unsuccessfully, to bring American wrestling to Japan.
-On August 16, 1891, he died destitute in New York City at age 32.
-He is interred in Woodlawn Cemetery in The Bronx, New York City.

 He competed in mixed style matches often in styles, such as Cornish wrestling, with which he was not familiar.